VisWang/VisWang.github.io/index.md

 ## Bio
 My name is Jiachen Wang.
 I am a Ph.D candidate supervised by [Prof. Yingcai Wu](http://www.ycwu.org/) .
-I major in computational sports science which mainly focuses on visualization of sports data, especially for soccer and table tennis.
+I major in computational sports science which mainly focuses on knowledge discovering and visual analytics of sports data, especially for table tennis.

 Moreover, I am also an amateur photographer.
 If you want to have a look at the pictures I took, you can visit my [500px](https://500px.com/343725635)